Tom Brady’s New Bob’s Big Boy Hair Cut – He’s Screwing With Us, Right?

 Which NFL Team Has the Craziest Sports Fans?
 [PICTURES]

 There’s just something about NFL football that makes us want to slap on some war paint, throw back some beers and make drunken messes of ourselves.
 Some fans are clearly more into this than others and it’s those hardcore sports nuts that we all get our inspiration from.

+Why did the average American go online?
+For no particular reason (Ba-dum-bum).
 Although this may not become the newest joke anytime soon, it’s actually a true statement.
 According to a new report from the Pew Research Center’s Internet & American Life Project, 53 percent of 18- to 29-year-old Americans go online just for fun or to waste time.
 With 2,260 participating adults, it turns out that

 Fauja Singh is 100 Years Old and World’s Oldest Marathon Runner [VIDEO]

 Sunday marked the moment when Fauja Singh from east London received a Guinness Book of World Records title for being the oldest man alive to complete a full-distance marathon.
 At 100 years old, Singh finished the Toronto Waterfront Marathon in a time of eight hours, 22 minutes and 16 seconds.

 Addiction Vaccines Will Potentially Cure Nicotine and Drug Dependencies